 The Icelandic redfish fishery in Greenland waters is quite new.
 Before 1954 the fishing was exclusively carried out in West-Greenland waters, but in that year, fishing for redfish in the East-Greenland area was started.
-This area soon became the most important one as regards the Icesmaller quantity in 1956 is due to more intensive fishery in the East-Greenland area during the main redfish season at West-Greenland.
+This area soon became the most important one as regards the Icelandic redfish fishery.
+However, notable catches are still taken at the West-Greenland coast.
+Thus about 14.5 thousand tons were taken in the Convention Area in 1954.
+During the following year about 18 thousand tons were taken while in 1956 only 7 thousand tons were landed.
+This smaller quantity in 1956 is due to more intensive fishery in the East-Greenland area during the main redfish season at West-Greenland.